numpy/numpy/doc/source/user/absolute_beginners.rst

 -----

 Once you've created your arrays, you can start to work with them.
-Let's say, for example, that you've created two arrays, one called "data" and one called "ones"
+Let's say, for example, you've created two arrays, one called "data" and one called "ones"

 .. image:: images/np_array_dataones.png